 In order for your harmful product compensation claim to be successful you, as the claimant, will need to establish that the product was defective and that this caused you an injury that you would not have otherwise have suffered.

-In other words you will need to prove that the manufacturer or supplier was liable for the defect in the product and that this caused you injury.
-Hugh James can help you achieve this outcome.
+In other words, you will need to prove that the manufacturer or supplier was liable for the defect in the product and that this caused you injury.
+We can help you achieve this outcome.

 The Consumer Protection Act 1987 (CPA) applies to any products supplied by manufacturers after the 1 March 1988 and it provides that where any damage is caused “wholly or partly by a defect in the product” the manufacturer and/or supplier will be liable for the damage caused which includes personal injury.
 The Act imposes a strict liability on the manufacturer/supplier.

 Under the CPA it must be proved that the product was defective; that is “the safety of the product was not such as persons generally are entitled to expect”.